Skylake-dev/Notes/Machine Learning/Machine Learning.md

 - discriminant function (direct approach), build a function that directly maps input to classes, does not output a probability value of an input belonging to other classes

 ### Discriminant function
-We start with the 2 classes case using a linear model(spoiler alert: not a good idea to use a linear model):
+We start with the 2 classes case using a linear model (spoiler alert: not a good idea to use a linear model):
 - we pick a linear model (e.g. the same as logistic regression)
 - explicitate the boundary
   - assign to `C_1` if `y(`**`x`**`) >= 0`
   - assign to `C_2` otherwise
-- if we compute the parameters of our model we obtain that it is orthogonal to the decision surface.
+- if we compute the vector of the parameters of our model we obtain that it is orthogonal to the decision surface.

 What if i have `K` classes?
 - ONE-VERSUS-THE-REST
   - `K-1` classifiers, each classifies if it belongs to one class or all the others.
-Can lead to ambiguous points
+Can lead to ambiguous points.
 - ONE-VERSUS-ONE
-   - `K(K-1) / 2` classifiers, one for each pair of classes, leads to similar problems of ambiguous
+   - `K(K-1) / 2` classifiers, one for each pair of classes, leads to similar problems of ambiguity.

-How do we solve this ambiguitly?
+How do we solve this ambiguity?
-Assign the class based on the largest value(remember that the output represents the probability). the advantage in doing this is that the decision boundaries are singly connected and convex.
+Assign the class based on the largest value (remember that the output represents the probability).
+The advantage in doing this is that the decision boundaries are singly connected and convex.

 #### Least squares for classification
 The idea is to use linear regression for each target class using K models.

 PROBLEMS:
 - outliers: very sensitive to outliers because it will try to "bend" the linear model towards those outliers to reduce the squared error, moving the decision surface and causing misclassification.
-- non-gaussian distribution in the target noise, since linear regression
+- non-gaussian distribution in the target noise, since linear regression assumes to have a gaussian distribution for the noise.

-#### Fixed basis function
+#### Fixed basis functions
-As seen for regression, we do not have to find linear boundaries in the input space but we can define a feature space in which the boundaries are linear, obtained by transforming the input using vectors of basis functions `Φ(`**`x`**`)`.
+As seen for regression, we do not have to find linear boundaries in the input space but we can define a feature space in which the boundaries are linear, that is obtained by transforming the input using vectors of basis functions `Φ(`**`x`**`)`.

 #### Perceptron
 Oldest approach to classification, it is a two class model
 ![perceptron](assets/perceptron.png)
-where +1 correspond to class `C_1` and -1 to `C_2`.
+where `+1` correspond to class `C_1` and `-1` to `C_2`.
 The idea is to find the separating plane by minimizing the sum of the distance of the misclassified points from the decision boundary.
 The loss function to be minimized is the following
 ![perceptron_loss_function](assets/perceptron_loss_function.png)